Interaction Checker

 Summary:

 Coadministration has not been studied.
-No effect is expected on bictegravir as curcumin and/or turmeric extracts had no significant effect on the pharmacokinetics of probe drugs for various UGT enzymes.
-Although curcumin inhibits BCRP, a clinically relevant effect on bictegravir is unlikely.
-No effect is expected on emtricitabine, however, the effect on tenofovir alafenamide is unclear as curcumin and/or turmeric extracts appeared to inhibit P-gp in vivo, but a contradictory effect was observed in vivo.
+No effect is expected on emtricitabine, however, the effect on tenofovir alafenamide is unclear as curcumin and/or turmeric extracts appeared to inhibit P-gp in vitro, but a contradictory effect was observed in vivo.
 No a priori dose adjustment is recommended.

 Description: